'I can't afford to feed my kids': 2degrees overcharges customers in error

 2degrees has admitted to overcharging customers who paid their bills yesterday, with some people complaining that hundreds of dollars have been taken from their accounts.

-Christchurch mum Gabby Taylor said they were overcharged by double the amount of the normal monthly bill, draining her bank account.
+A Christchurch mum, who wishes to remain anonymous, said they were overcharged by double the amount of the normal monthly bill, draining her bank account.

 She said she is now struggling to feed her three children as a result.

-"They took it out twice within 10 minutes of each other, literally everything out of my bank account," Taylor said.
+"They took it out twice within 10 minutes of each other, literally everything out of my bank account," she said.

 2degrees has since said they will be refunding customers in full later this evening, but Taylor said this isn't enough to stop her switching providers.